Peskine sixfolds and Debarre-Voisin fourfolds with associated cubic fourfolds: Peskine sixfolds of discriminant 24

 Hence $\gamma$ is an isomorphism, meaning $\psi$ is finite.
 Since $F(Y)$ and $\DV$ both have trivial canonical bundle, the morphism $\psi$ is unramified.
 On the other hand, $\DV$ is simply-connected, so no nontrivial \'etale covers exist.
 The result follows. \end{proof}

-It would be interesting to use the isomorphism above to compare the twisted K3 surface associated to $Y$ (constructed in \cite{hassett24}) to the twisted K3 surface associated to $\sigma$ (constructed in \cite{BenedettiFaenzi}): one expects them to be isomorphic, or at least (twisted) derived equivalent.
-Similarly, it would be interesting to see how to produce the Peskine sixfold associated to a very general cubic fourfold of discriminant $24$, reversing the construction studied here.
+The isomorphism above can be used to compare the twisted K3 surface $(S,\alpha)$ associated to $Y$ (described in \cite{hassett24}) to the twisted K3 surface $(S',\beta)$ associated to $\sigma$ (described in \cite{BenedettiFaenzi}).
+With a better understanding of the relationship between special surfaces in $Y$ and special threefolds in $\pesk$, we expect that one could prove that $\pesk$ is rational when $\beta=0$, affirming Conjecture 4.1 of \cite{BenedettiFaenzi} by applying Hassett's constructions from \cite{hassett24}.
+Relatedly, it would be interesting to see how to produce the Peskine sixfold associated to a very general cubic fourfold of discriminant $24$, reversing the construction studied here.